SDC

 or n

-It should also be fairly easy to write your own SD clone or GUI, so if you write one, I'd be glad to link to it here.
+It shouldn't be hard to write your own SD clone or GUI, so if you write one, I'd be glad to link to it here.

 Performance

-SD is designed to be extremely efficient and supports decks with hundreds of millions of flash cards.
+SD is designed to be extremely efficient and supports decks with millions of flash cards.
 If N

 is the number of cards, initializing the program requires O(N)